c4tom/DreamDevBox/CONTRIBUTING.md

 * Rewrite current tests, write new tests

-## Joining the Devilbox GitHub Organization
+## Joining the DreamDevBox GitHub Organization

 If you want to contribute on a regular base and take care about major feature development you can be invited to the GitHub organization.